CodingItWrong/codingitwrong.com/projects.md

 ## Open Source Apps

+* [Riverbed](https://about.riverbed.app) - a personal information management tool that allows you to build mini apps.
+OSS and free for web and iOS.
 * [Surely](https://github.com/CodingItWrong/surely-expo) - a todo app available on iOS and Web, built with React Native Web
 * [Firehose](https://github.com/CodingItWrong/firehose-expo) - a bookmarking app available on iOS and Web, built with React Native Web
 * [Slapdash](https://github.com/CodingItWrong/slapdash) - public markdown notes